-2.4 Standards of Professional Practice Behaviour for Health Professional Students of their academic programs.
-During this education, the University, clinical sites and society expect our health professional students to adhere to appropriate standards of behaviour and ethical values.
+2.4 Standards of Professional Practice Behaviour for Health Professional Students

+Health professional students engage in a variety of activities with patients/clients under supervision and as part of their academic programs.
+During this education, the University, clinical sites, and society expect our health professional students to adhere to appropriate standards of behaviour and ethical values.
 All health professional students accept that their profession demands integrity, exemplary behaviour, dedication to the search for truth and service to humanity in the pursuit of their education and the exercise of their profession.
 Students are encouraged to review the Standards of Professional Practice Behaviour document for more information.